d9pouces/df_config/README.md

   * settings that are installation-dependent (`DATABASE_PASSWORD`, …)

 Moreover, there are dependencies between settings.
-For example, `ADMIN_EMAIL`, `ALLOWED_HOSTS` or `CSRF_COOKIE_DOMAIN` depend on the domain name of your site,  and `SESSION_COOKIE_SECURE` and `CSRF_COOKIE_SECURE` can be set when you use TLS. df_config allows to use functions to dynamically define settings using some other settings as parameters.
+For example, `ADMIN_EMAIL`, `ALLOWED_HOSTS` and `CSRF_COOKIE_DOMAIN` depend on the same domain name of your site,  and `SESSION_COOKIE_SECURE` and `CSRF_COOKIE_SECURE` can be set only when you use TLS. df_config allows to use functions to dynamically define these settings using some other settings as parameters.

-On the contrary, df_config dynamically merges several files to define your settings:
+Finally, df_config dynamically merges several sources to define the final settings:

   * :mod:`df_config.config.defaults` that aims at providing good default values,
   * `yourproject.defaults` for your project-specific settings,
-  * `/etc/yourproject/settings(.py|.ini)` for installation-dependent settings.
+  * `/etc/yourproject/settings(.py|.ini)` for installation-dependent settings,
+  * environment variables are also read if you prefer to use them.

-df_config also defines settings that should be valid for most sites, based on installed Django apps.
+df_config also defines settings that should be valid for most sites, based on common installed Django apps.

 You can define a list of settings that are read from a traditionnal text configuration file (`.ini format <https://docs.python.org/3/library/configparser.html>`_).
-Finally, df_config also searches for `local_settings.py` and `local_settings.ini` setting files in the working directory.
+Finally, df_config also searches for environment variables, or `local_settings.py` and `local_settings.ini` setting files in the working directory.

 Requirements and installation